auriq/essentia_docs/source/tutorial/data_organization.rst

 Elements of a category can be modified.
 For example, we can override the column spec to treat the userID as a string and articleID as an integer by using::

-  $ ess datastore category change columnspec browse "S:eventDate S:userID I:articleID"
+  $ ess category change columnspec browse "S:eventDate S:userID I:articleID"

 Organizing the 'purchase' data is handled in a similar manner::

-  ess datastore category add purchase "$HOME/*tutorials/woodworking/diy_woodworking/*purchase*" ess datastore category change columnspec purchase "S:purchaseDate S:userID I:articleID f:price I:refID"
+  ess category add purchase "$HOME/*tutorials/woodworking/diy_woodworking/*purchase*" ess category change columnspec purchase "S:purchaseDate S:userID I:articleID f:price I:refID"

 In the next tutorial (ETL) we show how to apply operations to files within a group en masse.